onthemarq/dva-project/README.md

 ## Description
 This repository, or package of files, contains all of the work completed for the DVA Fall 2023 course project - "The Sound of Music".
 This project is an analysis of how the characteristics of music transformed over the years across genres and geographies.

 The `data_cleaning.py` script performs a series of data cleaning tasks on the original dataset of Spotify songs, such as removing unicode characters and standardizing the date information.
-The `Wikipedia_Genre_Merge.ipynb` Python notebook is used to call the Wikipedia API to obtain further genre information for each song in the dataset.
+The `Wikipedia_Genre_Merge.ipynb` Python notebook is used to call the Wikipedia API to obtain further genre information for each artist in the dataset.
 It then merges this information to create a final dataset.

 The `Anomaly Detection.ipynb` Python notebook calculates anomalies across the Spotify songs to determine which genres saw the most anomalous behaviors and which artists may have been behind this.